 Heat Treatments: When investing in dye-sublimation technology, there’s a large variety of output equipment and heat-transfer machines available.
 Once the print is complete, the heat-transfer process finalizes the garment.

 Most entry-level dye-sublimation printers and heat presses can scale with the business and output type.
-However, for large textile orders and fabric bolts, a Calender-style heat press is ideal and will be an essential part of the process, no matter which dye-sublimation machine is used.
+However, for large textile orders and fabric bolts, a calendar-style heat press is ideal and will be an essential part of the process, no matter which dye-sublimation machine is used.

 Benefits: Dye-sublimation inks offer many advantages, including excellent color vibrancy and sharpness.
-Designers can have more control over the final fabric design with greater color range and exacting placement of design elements that can be impossible to re-create with the traditional mass-produced, analog textilemanufacturing process.
+Designers can have more control over the final fabric design with greater color range and exacting placement of design elements that can be impossible to re-create with the traditional mass-produced, analog textile manufacturing process.
 Dye-sublimation technology also allows for smaller-quantity orders with shorter turnaround times to meet the changing demands of designer and department stores.

 The dye-sublimation process can be done on raw and uncoated polyester fabrics, resulting in no change to hand feel, and on a wide variety of products ranging from textiles to promotional goods, home decor, and soft signage that will generate additional revenue.